wizardyesterday/HackRfDiags/README.txt

 ******************** End Help Output **********************************

-The output of the get radioinfo command appears below.
+When the user types "get radioinfo", the output appears as illustrated below.

 ******************** Begin Get Radio Info Output **********************